ozzono/articles/skill-assessment/skill-assesment_en.md

 ## Live coding interview

 A method of challenge in which the candidate is invited to write code with their evaluators.
 As the test is done, the evaluator asks critical questions to assess the candidate's knowledge and fluency in the technology.
 Interviews like this are quick and would be similar to a mix between a [Technical Interview](#technical-interview) and the kind of code considered in the [validation tools](#technical-validation-tool), given the complexity and time of the challenge.
 The live assessment can also help check the candidate's ability to communicate and work in a team and their ability to handle pressure and adaptability.
 However, the evaluator must have effective communication and feedback skills to avoid making the candidate feel uncomfortable or pressured.
-Additionally, it is recommended that the challenge be realistic and consistent with the daily work of a programmer to provide an accurate and fair assessment.
+Also, it is recommended that the challenge be realistic and consistent with the daily work of a programmer to provide an accurate and fair assessment.
 Because it is a limited-time option, it can also become inconsistent with the workday.

 #### Pros

 - Relatively short interview;
-- Assesses the ability to handle pressure and adaptability;
+- Assesses the ability to handle pressure and adaptability.

 #### Cons

 - Due to the time constraint, it becomes difficult to address advanced technical aspects;
 - Requires caution from the evaluator to avoid excessive pressure on the candidate;
 - It may not make sense if pair programming is not part of the company's developers' daily routine;
-- Generally, real tasks do not have a deadline in minutes or hours, making them more flexible than what is addressed in the test;
+- Generally, real tasks do not have a deadline in minutes or hours, making them more flexible than what is addressed in the test.

 [back to the top](#table-of-contents)